thinkshout/thinkshout/blog/_posts/2015-08-28-intro-to-redhen-video.md

 date: 2015-08-31 15:00:00
 ---

-We recently teamed up with Drupalize.me to produce a brand new, free video tutorial: "[Introduction to RedHen CRM](https://drupalize.me/videos/introduction-redhen-crm)."
+We recently teamed up with Drupalize.me to produce a brand new (free!) video tutorial: "[Introduction to RedHen CRM](https://drupalize.me/videos/introduction-redhen-crm)."

-In this introductory video, you'll tour RedHen CRM's features, get a detailed walkthrough of the setup process, and learn how to use some of RedHen CRM's basic tools.
-This is a great resource for anyone looking for a step-by-step guide on setting up and configuring RedHen CRM.
+In this introductory video, you'll tour RedHen CRM's central features, get a detailed walkthrough of the setup process, and learn a few of RedHen's cool tricks, like duplicate management (a pet feature of mine).
+This is a great resource for anyone who is looking for a step-by-step guide to setting up and configuring RedHen, or just wants to learn more about it!

 <iframe width="700" height="545" src="//www.youtube.com/embed/-R3iXjvIWeo" frameborder="0" allowfullscreen></iframe>